flutter/website/src/brand.md

-2. You may use the Flutter trademarks as part of the name of a newsletter or related community content (e.g., Flutter training courses, Flutter community forums) whose purpose is to promote the use of the Flutter mobile app SDK by members of the developer community.
+2. You may use the Flutter trademarks as part of the name of a newsletter or related community content (e.g., Flutter training courses, Flutter community forums) whose purpose is to promote the use of the Flutter SDK by members of the developer community.
    Where the Flutter trademarks are displayed on a website as part of a community site name, you should use the trademark symbol <sup>&trade;</sup>
    after the most prominent appearance of the "Flutter" name and include